Aluminium oxide: Gas purification

 Aluminium oxide is widely used to remove water from gas streams.

-Abrasive
+Abrasion

 Aluminium oxide is used for its hardness and strength.
 Its naturally occurring form, corundum, is a 9 on the Mohs scale of mineral hardness (just below diamond).
 It is widely used as an abrasive, including as a much less expensive substitute for industrial diamond.
 Many types of sandpaper use aluminium oxide crystals.
 In addition, its low heat retention and low specific heat make it widely used in grinding operations, particularly cutoff tools.
 As the powdery abrasive mineral aloxite, it is a major component, along with silica, of the cue tip "chalk" used in billiards.
 Aluminium oxide powder is used in some CD/DVD polishing and scratch-repair kits.
 Its polishing qualities are also behind its use in toothpaste.
 It is also used in microdermabrasion, both in the machine process available through dermatologists and estheticians, and as a manual dermal abrasive used according to manufacturer directions.